+classifications, in No more than

+Schedule 1 of the 2,500 tonnes at

+Protection of the any one time.

+Environment Operations

-classifications, in Schedule 1 of the Protection of the Environment Operations Act 1997, as in force from time to time.
+Act 1997, as in force

+from time to time.

 L3 Noise limits

 L3.1 Noise generated at the premises must not exceed the noise limits presented in the table below: